ManuelDLC/K-Nearest-With-Tweets/README.md

 # K-Nearest-With-Tweets
-K-Means clustering from scratch using Jaccard Distance to group health news tweets by topic no ML libraries used
+Implements K-Means clustering from scratch in Python to group health-related tweets by topic similarity.
+Uses Jaccard Distance as the similarity metric (rather than Euclidean) since tweets are represented as word sets, not numeric vectors.
+Includes a full preprocessing pipeline that strips URLs, @mentions, and hashtags before tokenizing.